• Skip to primary navigation

 Day 22: Travel to Uvita

-For the next stop on your Costa Rica road trip, you’ll head down to Uvita, the small beach town in the Costa Ballena.
-It’s a short trip thankfully, only about a 1 hour drive.
+For the next stop on your Costa Rica road trip, head down to Uvita, the small beach town in the Costa Ballena.
+The drive is only about 1 hour.

 Uvita Hotels

-• Hotel Cuna del Angel: Hotel off the highway with beautiful gardens, pool and spacious rooms.
+• Hotel Cuna del Angel: Hotel with beautiful gardens, pool and spacious rooms.

 Day 23, 24 & 25: Uvita